Interesting facts about commuting

 Extreme commuters are people who travel more than 90 minutes in one way — and many of them have intriguing (and sometimes even brutal) commute schedules to share:

-- Musavvir Mahmud Seazon, a Research Assistant at a Bangladesh University, takes 33 minutes to travel 16 miles (9.9 km) – but only according to a theory suggested by Google Maps.
-In reality, many Dhaka residents have to endure somewhere between 1.5 and 3 hours every day to cross this small a distance, due to near-impossible traffic jams.
+In reality, many Dhaka residents have to endure somewhere between 1.5 and 3 hours every day to cross such a small distance, due to near-impossible traffic jams.

-- There are also entire cities that experience excruciating commutes – Beijing workers living at the outskirts of town have to endure a 6-hour commute every day to-and-fro work.
+There are also entire cities that experience excruciating commutes.
+Beijing workers who live on the outskirts of town, for example, have to endure a 6-hour commute every day to-and-fro work.

 Simply unusual commutes

-- Abdul Mallik, a teacher from India, chooses to swim through a river every day to get to his students, as an alternative to 3-hour bus ride he’d have to endure otherwise.
+He chooses to swim through a river every day to get to his students — as an alternative to a 3-hour bus ride he’d have to endure otherwise.

-- Paul Cox, a Royal Navy overseer, travels for work from Gwalchmai to Holyhead Boatyard in north Wales by paramotor — and he needs to gain clearance from the Royal Air Force every time before take off.
+He travels for work from Gwalchmai to Holyhead Boatyard in North Wales by paramotor — and he needs to gain clearance from the Royal Air Force every time before take-off.

-- Frantisek Hadrava, a locksmith from one Czech village, considered his 14-minute drive to work too demanding — so he built himself a plane to cut that commute time in half.
+He considered his 14-minute drive to work too demanding — so he built himself a plane to cut that commuting time in half.

-- The idea that you can avoid traffic jams by flying over them isn’t just the idea of individuals – Bolivians as a people can enjoy wonderful sights and amazing views during commutes, considering some of them commute by cable cars.
+Bolivians as a people can enjoy some wonderful sights and amazing views during commutes, considering some of them commute by cable cars.

 What is your daily commute to work like?